thushv89/tekbac_deeplearning_course/ReadMe.md

 7. If you **do have a GPU** use: `conda install -n tekbac.deeplearning --yes --file requirements_gpu.txt`
 8. Activate the newly created environment with `activate tekbac.deeplearning`

+## Installing packages not listed in the `requirements.txt`

+If you need to install a custom package, enter the following command in the command prompt `conda install -n tekbac.deeplearning <package>`

 Further reading on how to setup conda environments: [Here](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/)